NZMSA/2016-Module-2/6. Source Control/readme.md

 To install git, head over to this [link](https://git-scm.com/) and download the latest version of git

 ### Setting up a GitHub Account
 Head over to [GitHub](https://github.com/) and create a new account if you don't have one already

+(Tip: If you are a student, you can get unlimited private repositories for your personal projects!
+Checkout [GitHub Student Pack](https://education.github.com/pack) )

 ## Step 2: Create a Repository
 Open up GitHub and create a 'New Repository' by clicking on the 'plus' icon on the top right corner of the screen

 ![Create Repository](img/create_repository.PNG)

 Give your repository a name and description.

 You choose to keep the repository public (others can see the source code) or private.
+But for your submission for module 2, you need to keep the repo public.

 You can also choose to
 * initialise with a README